marcllort/CanITravelTo_Backend/readme.md

 ## Motivation

-The main purpose of this web-service has been learning how to develop a full production-ready environment, using the latest technologies (Go, Docker, AWS, CI/CD, microservices...)
+The main purpose of this web-service has been learning how to develop a full production-ready environment, using the latest technologies (Go, Docker, AWS, CI/CD, microservices...), it's not supposed to be a "usable" service, that's why the frontend may look a bit rough.
+The service has a simple static website frontend that consumes from the backend through an API (TLS ready, so the website can be https).

+Its purpose is to let the user know if you can travel to a destination country from your country of origin.
+The functionality is partially working, as it shows if with the passport of the user, he/she can travel there VISA free, a specific amount of days, VISA required...

+It also shows the amount of Covid cases in the destination country, but the actual travel restrictions are not considered, as to get that information I would have to manually insert it and keep updated, or pay for a premium API.

+Another option would be to scrap the website of each country to find the information automatically, but I'm not that crazy/have that much time (195 countries!).

 ## Screenshots